EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/_index.md

 #### Registration into Check-in development instance

-Before your service can use the EGI Check-in OIDC Provider for user login, you must set up a client at [EGI Check-in ODIC client management page](https://aai-dev.egi.eu/oidc/manage/user/clients) in order to obtain OAuth2.0 credentials and register one or more redirect URIs.
+Before your service can use the EGI Check-in OIDC Provider for user login, you must set up a client at the [EGI Check-in ODIC client management page](https://aai-dev.egi.eu/oidc/manage/user/clients) in order to obtain OAuth2.0 credentials and register one or more redirect URIs.